5 On-The-Go Exercises for the Workplace

-Each exercise is meant to address a combination of major muscle groups and improve the circulation in the limbs.
+Each exercise below is meant to address a combination of major muscle groups and to improve the circulation in the limbs.
 When these exercises are performed daily, those power lunches can be burned off without extensive effort.

 One of the ways to ensure that no one is too embarrassed is to encourage others in the area to take a break at the same time and do some exercises together.

 There are many workouts that need zero weights.
 This should be music to any businessperson’s ears.

 This exercise is also called walking high knees.
 However, you probably don’t want to be walking around the office doing this exercise.

 In order to accommodate the office setting better, just do stationary knee lifts.

 Even those with a weak back or neck can complete this exercise without strain.
 The consistent movement will work the back muscles that surround the ribs while encouraging improved blood flow in the legs.

 - Stand up away from the desk with sufficient room to move the arms and legs.